jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Like Julius Caesar demonstrated, the difference between technological ages is huge.
 A fundamental new technology is an entirely new stage of evolution, with a totally different list of traits in the hands of its people.
 Going from one chapter to another, like from Bronze to Iron, requires re-inventing everything; from transportion, agriculture, war, healthcare, music, self-defense, medicine, and everything else that makes up a civilization.

 This constant race to invent, learn, and use technologies resembles the board game chutes and ladders.
-Played on a game board gridded boxes, a number of "ladders" and "chutes" are pictured on the board, each connecting two specific board boxes.
-The object of the game is to navigate one's game piece from start to finish, ladders help advance faster while chutes of course hinder progress.
+Played on a game board with gridded boxes, a number of "ladders" and "chutes" are pictured on the board, each connecting two specific board boxes.
+The object of the game is to navigate one's game piece from start to finish.
+Ladders help advance faster while chutes hinder progress.

 Each chapter in the story of Life, is a game of chutes and ladders.

-Making improvements are relatively straight-forward and take many "boxes" of iterations to advance through.
-Innovation saves much time, so is like climbing a ladder, while complancency and pride sends the player back several boxes like hitting a chute.
+Everyone adaptation stars on the same starting line, wants to adapt to the changing environment by advancing up the board as quickly as possible.
+Improving existing adaptions is relatively straight-forward but slow-going, and so take many "boxes" of iterations.
+Great innovation saves much time, so is like climbing a ladder, while complancency sends the player back several boxes, so is like hitting a chute.

-Only the fastest adapations win the game and survive to play again.
-A few adaptations keep wining from age to age and become "living fossils" while most adaptations eventually end up losing the game, and go in circles, fighting their inevitable extinction as their "levers" are no longer powerful enough to keep them advancing up the board game.
+Only the fastest adapations win the game and survive to play again in the next chapter of Life.

+A few adaptations keep winning and become "living fossils" while most adaptations eventually end up losing the game, and go in circles, fighting their inevitable extinction as their "levers" are no longer powerful enough to keep them advancing in the next era of Life.

 ![Technological Spiral](/assets/speciation-elephants.png)
 _Evolve and advance, fight evolution and go down on ongoing evolution of technological Life_

 Biological evolution is slow but involuntary, and thus the biological game of chutes and ladders never stops.

 Technological life isn't so certain.

 The Germans didn't enter into the Classic Age for hundreds of more years after seeing Caesar's bridge.
 The Romans themselves stalled their advancement and were invaded and colonized by those very same Germans.
 Advancing a civilization requires leaving the old one behind, which for many nations is so hard, it never happens.

-A big reason for this is the loyalty fake stories foster in humanity.
+A big reason for this is the loyalty stories foster in humanity.
 Stories are meant to pass-on knowledge to aid everyone's continuous evolution, but they often become fake to prevent evolution.

 As the saying goes "hard times creates hard people, who work play the game hard to create easy times, which thus breeds easy people, who stop evolving, and thus create hard times".
-During this cycle, the stories used to pass-on the hard-won lessons so humanity can continually move over more boxes of evolution, transform into stories to antagonize playing the game at all.
+During this cycle, the stories used to pass-on the hard-won lessons so humanity can continually move over boxes of evolution, transform into stories to antagonize anyone playing the game.

-That's why no civilization has ever won two ages in a row, the winners rest on their laurels and see innovation as a threat.
-To keep themselves in power while antagonising evolution, power brokers create stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they don't want to compete.
+That's why no civilization has ever won two ages in a row.
+The winners have so much power, they become soft and rest on their laurels.
+Too distant from frontline pain, innovation becomes a threat to an established way of life.
+To keep themselves in power leaders will antagonize evolution, by creating stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they don't want to compete.

-Because at the beginning of a new age, everyone lines up at the same starting line.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
 This is the technology of the future, but we are not yet in the Internet Age, because we haven't transformed our society to the possibilities of modern technology.